 Asian Pacific American Medical Students Association (APAMSA)

 The Asian Pacific American Medical Students Association (APAMSA) is a national organization of medical students committed to addressing the unique health challenges of Asian American, Native Hawaiian, and Pacific Islander communities.
 Here at Weill, we organize community engagement and outreach, plan cultural celebrations, create spaces for education and discussion that are open to all members of the WCM community.
-One of the major pros of being in NYC for med school is interacting with diverse patient populations throughout the city Dr. Kevin Ching (Pediatric Emergency Medicine) serves as faculty advisor.
+One of the major pros of being in NYC for med school is interacting with diverse patient populations throughout the city.
+Dr. Kevin Ching (Pediatric Emergency Medicine) serves as faculty advisor.

 Association of Native American Medical Students (ANAMS)

-The Association of Native Americal Medical Students (ANAMS) hopes to build a supportive community on campus, to work with WCM diversity initiatives to help recruit more Native American medical students, and to raise awareness about the many health issues that Indian Country faces.
+The Association of Native American Medical Students (ANAMS) hopes to build a supportive community on campus, to work with WCM diversity initiatives to help recruit more Native American medical students, and to raise awareness about the many health issues that Indian Country faces.
 ANAMS also collaborates with Native American students at other NYC medical colleges, Native American organizations throughout NYC, and the national Association of Native American Medical Students organization.

 Learn more: https://www.anamstudents.org/